-One thing that I learned really quick was I needed to be flexible with the menu.
+One thing that I learned really quickly was being flexible with the menu is important.
 Not every day is going to work out the way that you think it will.
 Things come up and sometimes you need a quick meal on a day that you didn’t think you’d needed it.

 I found that if I just planned out meals for 7 days and then didn’t “assign a day” to the meals I was more successful with my menu.